 6. If reassembly of segments is success, the MSGin5G Server delivers the contents of the MSGin5G message to the targeted Application Server.
 If MSGin5G Server has not received all messages (even after recovery procedure) or reassembly of segments failed for any reason (e.g. corrupt data) then the MSGin5G Server will notify receiving of failed message to application server.

-Editor's note: MSGin5G message segmentation and reassembly for Broadcast messages is FFS.

 8.5.4 Point-to-Point Message Segmentation and Reassembly

 Figure 8.5.4-1 shows the MSGin5G message segmentation and reassembly procedure for Point-to-Point MSGin5G message use cases (e.g. MOMT).

+If the recipient UE is a non-MSGin5G UE, the reassembly is performed by the Message Gateway.

 This procedure assumes that a UE is only aware of the maximum payload size of the delivery mechanism it is currently using, and it is not aware of the maximum payload size of the recipient UE.